rafalpiotrowski/tx-guard/README.md

 At the moment, if supplied data file has any errors (e.g. missing column, wrong formatting etc) system will exit with panic! giving details about the problem.

 ## input data file format:
+Program accepts only valid data, and panic otherwise on first occourance of any inccorect data
 ```
 type, client, tx, amount

 type: String
 client: u16 (max 65_535)
 tx: u32 (max 4_294_967_295)
-amount: f32 decimal value with precision of upto 4 places past the decimal (system will accept input with any precision)
+amount: f32 decimal value with precision of upto 4 places past the decimal (system will accept input with any precision) and >= 0.0
 ```

 ## External Dependencies